shinkai-tester/dm_api_tests/README.md

 - **Requests**: Handles HTTP requests.
 - **JSON**: Manages data in JSON format.
 - **MailHog API**: Retrieves email data for tests.

+## 📂 Project Structure

+Explore the well-organized and intuitive structure of the project:

+- **`apis/`**: This directory houses all APIs that interact within this framework.

+- **`common_libs/`**: Here, you'll find universal libraries, including logging clients, designed for reuse across various modules.

+- **`config/`**: This is the home for environment configuration files that tailor the test execution environment.

+- **`data/`**: Within this directory, you'll discover data generation utilities, including Faker, ensuring dynamic data for your tests.

+- **`services/`**: These are the entry points or facades for various APIs, especially useful for seamless integration when dealing with multiple APIs.

+- **`tests/`**: A vast collection of tests, meticulously categorized by individual controllers.

+- **`generic/`**: This directory contains common helper classes and verifications.

+  - **`assertions/`**: A dedicated space for validations, encompassing checks from generic to test-specific.

+  - **`helpers/`**: This package is enriched with helper classes, ensuring smooth test executions and auxiliary operations.

 ## 🏛️ Architectural Highlights
 - **Modular Design**: Encapsulates different components within specific directories and classes.